SOUlEYMANEFOMBA/SOUlEYMANEFOMBA/README.md

 - 👀 I love turning raw data into clear, actionable insights — whether through dashboards or Big Data pipelines.
 - 🌱 Currently leveling up my skills in Kafka, Spark, Airflow, dbt, BigQuery... while sharpening my expertise in statistical analysis and data visualization.
 - 💞️ Open to collaborating on projects where data truly reveals its potential, be it fine-grained analyses or robust data architectures.
-- 📫 Reach me at souleymanefmb@gmail.com or on LinkedIn: linkedin.com/in/souleymanefomba
+- 📫 Reach me at souleymanefmb@gmail.com
 - 😄 Pronouns: He/Him (but always open to testing an AI-friendly nickname 🤖)
 - ⚡ Fun fact: I built a dashboard that wowed the business teams — proof that behind every number lies a great story waiting to be told.